udo-munk/z80pack/doc/README-pico.txt

 connected the break switch to a different port.
 The MicroSD drive is a 3.3V one and it supports SPI and SDIO, I'll first use SPI, that should be fast enough for what I want.

+How to build the application for this board is explained in picosim/README.